MicrosoftDocs/windows-powershell-docs/docset/windows/netadapter/set-netadapterpowermanagement.md

 The path after the pound sign (`#`) provides the namespace and class name for the underlying WMI object.

+> [!NOTE]
-It is necessary to know, that property **AllowComputerToTurnOffDevice** is not configurable with the **Set-NetAdapterPowermanagement** command, this property is only shown as a result of the application of the **Get-NetAdapterPowermanagement** command, but it can not be established as a value to be configured.
+> The property **AllowComputerToTurnOffDevice** is not configurable with the **Set-NetAdapterPowermanagement** command.
+This property is only shown as a result of the application of the **Get-NetAdapterPowermanagement** command, but it can not be established as a value to be configured.

 ## RELATED LINKS